suffolklibraries/lgc/content/collections/events/meditation-13-08.md

     content:
       -
         type: text
-        text: 'The session is a gentle and informal introduction to mindfulness practice which assists people to understand how to reduce the stress response in a host of life situations.'
+        text: 'Free online mindfulness and meditation for beginners with Imani, a qualitied mindfulness trainer.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Active Communities is a funding programme for local people with great ideas about how to help create fairer places to grow, live, work and age well.'
   -
     type: heading
     attrs: